mehdi-fathi/eloquent-filter/README.md

 ### Alias

-Sometimes you may want to change some params in url while those mention to a field of the model.
-e.g name of inputs form are not similar to model or you want to change them for other reason so the alias as a new feature can be useful.
+Sometimes you may want to change some parameters in the URL while those mention a field of the model. e.g. name of the input form is not similar to the model ,or you want to change them for other reasons so the alias as a new feature can be useful.

 ```php